jeffreycxu/TomcatPoolingJeff/README.md

   ```

 - create a test user and grant privileges:

+MySQL 8.0 enables a more secure authentication by default, but it's less compatible with old drivers.
+To maintain compatibility, we use the traditional authentication method by adding "WITH mysql_native_password" when we create new test users in P5.
    ```
    mysql> CREATE USER 'mytestuser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'My6$Password';
    mysql> GRANT ALL PRIVILEGES ON * . * TO 'mytestuser'@'localhost';